Pranathi-commits/gitcls/README.md

 # gitcls
-This repository is to learn git.
+This repository is to learn git.<br>
 This is public file.